nickpreston24/evantage/README.md

     - [ ] Update Todoist service such that:
       - [ ] I can set the length of a task in labels and descriptions
         - [ ] Tags and descriptions may contain units and values
-        - [ ] T&D are parsed by regex in a mock 'natural language'
+        - [ ] Durations (label and amount) are parsed by regex in a mock 'natural language'
-        - [ ] Can do typeaheads in any input box as well.
+          - [ ] Can parse any natural language from any input box, by using typeaheads.
       - [ ] I can click a button and a randomized week (or more) will be generated
         - [ ] Each 'full day' is a collection of tasks grouped by similar weight (priority x duration x time passed since creation)
         - [ ] Optional: Might a bell curve of weight distribution help?